retreaver/core-api-docs/source/index.html.md

 }
 ```

-To set tags on a target, pass in a comma delimitated, triple-angle-bracket enclosed string of tags as the `tag_list` value.
+To set tags on a Target, pass in a comma delineated, triple-angle-bracket enclosed string of tags as the `tag_list` value.

 The system will create/find whatever tags you have set given this input without you having to track tag IDs.
 You must include the full list of tags you want set any time a tag_list parameter is passed in.
 To clear the tags, just pass in a blank string.